gcho3223/CPV/README.md

-# Analysis code for CP violation in top quark pair production in dilepton channel 🚀
+# ⚠️Analysis code for CP violation in top quark pair production in dilepton channel 🚀

 The code and scripts included here are for the dilepton channel of the top quark and are intended for **backup** purposes.

-## 📂 Directory structure
+## 📂Directory structure
 📦SSBAnalysis/
 ├── 📂AnalysisCode/
 │ ├── 📂Condor/